wangziqi2013/wangziqi2013.github.io/_posts/2021-07-03-synergistic-cache-layout.markdown

    this first-use model, as it requires more tags than data slots in order to track blocks whose data is not cached (this is the way a compressed cache works).

+4. I would say this is a simplified version of RRIP.
+RRIP treats a newly inserted block as a "far block" meaning that it will be inserted to the bottom of the LRU stack.
+   The block will only be promoted to the head of the LRU stack on later accesses.
+   This corresponds to the first-use policy of not inserting the block, and inserting it on the second access, just that the latter is more aggressive (no existing block is evicted, so we do not risk evicting a high locality block by bringing in another low locality block).

 This paper proposes a cache insertion policy that increases actual block reuse by delaying the insertion of the data block.
 The paper is motivated by the fact that, at LLC level, block re-usage is not as common as one may expect at